Table of Contents

 EPA Type II Certification - For Servicing High Pressure Systems

 For any work involving high pressure systems, you will need to possess the EPA Type II certificate.
-The process is generally the same, you study the course material, whether on your own or by attending classes, and then you sit an exam.
+The process is generally the same, you study the course material, check out our EPA Type II practice test, and then you sit an exam.
 The topics covered here will include some of the following:

 - Detecting leaks in high pressure systems.